 Regions Bank was relying on a marketing mix model that only reported high level results just a couple of times a year.
 The tools upon which they were basing their marketing decisions weren’t delivering timely insights, nor was it providing a holistic view of their marketing performance.
 Ultimately, Michele knew her team needed a tool that could deliver the comprehensive understanding needed to make confident, timely decisions about the next best dollar to invest in marketing efforts.

-Leading marketers like Michele are adopting a Unified Marketing Measurement approach.
+Leading marketers like Michele are adopting a Unified Marketing Measurement approach to uncover higher ROI.
 This measurement gives marketers a deeper understanding of their marketing performance at the person-level with the ability to measure across the entire marketing mix.
 For Regions Bank that includes traditional media, such as TV and radio, messages displayed on ATMs, digital advertising, and even the talk tracks of their customer service representatives and bank tellers.